Symptoms Of A Bad ECU And Replacement Cost

 Bad ECU Replacement Cost

-The portion you likely fear.
+The portion you likely dread.
 How costly is it to repair a faulty ECU?

 Well, it depends on the specific module that’s failing.